ataylor89/diary/refutationofdemocracy.md

 I know that Socrates earned a place in my mind forever

-Because Socrates has a place in my imagination...
+Socrates has a place in my imagination...

-And my imagination is part of my mind
+My imagination is part of my mind

 So I can confidently say, "Socrates lives in my heart and mind"